This 30-day declutter challenge will get your living space in shape

 Want to declutter and organise your home from top to bottom?
 Start with this 30-day declutter challenge.

-Many of us have started decluttering our homes as a way to clear our minds during this pandemic.
-However, despite our better attempts, it’s very difficult, and often counter-productive, to do it all at once.
+Many of us have started decluttering our homes only to give up halfway through.
+Despite our better attempts, it’s very difficult, and often counter-productive, to do it all at once.

 Try to clear out your entire home in one day and you’re going to give up an hour in to watch Netflix.
 Instead, take a piecemeal approach and go day-by-day with our 30-day declutter challenge.
 It includes a small task to do every day, and at the end of the month, you and your home will emerge with a totally clean slate.

 Ready to get started?
 We promise we start off small.

 IMAGE’S 30 Day Declutter Challenge